|Colors:||Black & tan, black & white, lemon & white, black & brown, white & chocolate, red & white, tricolor|

 There are a ton of cool physical possibilities in this cross.
 Let’s hash out exactly what you can expect in terms of looks, personality, and overall care with this unique hybrid.
 Is the Rottie Basset a good fit for you?

-If you find a reputable breeder selling Rottie Basset pups, you should expect to pay roughly $200 to $700.
-The breeder should be able to provide a clean bill of health for their litter.
+If you find a Rottie Basset at a breeder, they should be able to provide a clean bill of health for their litter.
 All puppies should be vet-checked, up to date on shots, and dewormed.

 Beware of backyard breeders trying to make a fast buck.
 Anyone can claim they have a Rottie Basset litter.
 But ultimately, care is key.
 You want a pup that came from a healthy litter.
 Ensuring both parents and the puppies are healthy and have sound temperaments is key.